The Forgotten Coast's Museums, Culture, & History

 I’m drifting in a small, flat boat in the shallows of Apalachicola Bay, looking for flounder to gig (i.e., spear through the head).
-This is before I learn about the backbreaking labor of raking oysters at Buddy Ward’s 13 Mile Oyster Company, but only after I get far too close to George Watkins’s Wewahitchka tupelo honey bee hives for any sense of comfort.
+This is only after I get far too close to George Watkins’s Wewahitchka tupelo honey bee hives for any sense of comfort.
 Tupelo honey fresh off the comb, a popular product in these Gulf Coast parts, is very tasty indeed.

 This could be just a day in the life in this area of Northwest Florida.
 After all, Walton County is the region of the state largely referred to as “The Forgotten Coast.”
-And indeed, if it weren’t for the plethora of oysters, shrimp and blue crabs that are responsible for the bulk of the state’s harvest, you could perceive the culture here to be more interior southern living than tidal Florida.
+And indeed, you could perceive the culture here to be more interior southern living than tidal Florida.

 “I hunt wild boar with my dogs over there,” he points to an island, “and there’s also some deer there that are so big they look more like small horses.
 Yes, ma’am, they surely do.”

 He also confides that he was gigging (spear-fishing, not dancing) the night his wife went into labor with “her” first child, and that he himself was the inaugural baby born in the area hospital.

 It is these types of stories and people that bring the area to life.
 Where there is a lack of glitz and glamour, there is an abundance of personality.
 Here perhaps more than elsewhere in Florida, you’re likely to find folks whose families have been in the region for generations.
 Think of it as a living museum.